 Georgette Heyer created her heroes very deliberately.
-In correspondence with her publishers she gleefully refers to them in a private shorthand by Type, explaining for instance that this particular character is the “The Heyer Mark I” or why for another she has chosen “The Heyer Mark II” and so on.
+In correspondence with her publishers she gleefully refers to them in a private shorthand by Type, explaining for instance that a particular character is the “The Heyer Mark I” and another is “The Heyer Mark II” and so on.
 She’d skilfully build up such a Type, and the readers’ conceptions of such a man, and then two or three novels later, turn around the readers’ assumption by changing the decisions and actions of the Hero.

 Mr Rochester: the prototype.

 Jane Aiken Hodge found unpublished articles by Heyer, one of which will fascinate her readers (see Ch.
 5 of the bio) as it concerns Mr Rochester, from Charlotte Bronte’s Jane Eyre.
 Heyer says: